-|Round Trip Mileage||1.2 miles|
+|Round Trip Mileage||1.5 Miles|

-|Elevation Gain||236 feet|
+|Elevation Gain||~174 feet|

-State Park Fee ($10 per vehicle, Note if the booth is closed then you need exact change cash only, otherwise they accept credit cards).
+State Park Fee – $10 per vehicle, or $15 for non-NV plates (pricing subject to change).
+Note if the booth is closed then you need exact change cash only, otherwise they accept credit cards).

-|Our Hike||Approx 1.5 hours for hike including pictures|
+|Our hike||Approx. 1.5 hours including time for pictures.|

 How to get to the Fire Wave Trailhead